kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

   Call the secured Function
   </summary>

-Send a `GET` request with a token that has the `read` scope to the Function:
+Send a `GET` request to the Function with a token that has the `read` scope:

    ```shell
    curl --key ${CLIENT_CERT_KEY_FILE} \